Pineapple leaf waste

 High applicability

-The highlight of the research results is the use of agricultural waste materials to create super-absorbent polymers with better properties.
-The research team further explained that normally, the process of synthesizing super-absorbent polymers is to use monomers.
-Then, a polymerization reaction is performed to create super-absorbent polymers with the condition of creating cross-links between the polymer chains.
-That is the synthesis of super-absorbent polymers.
-However, when cellulose is added, it is attached to the polymer chains, creating a harder, stronger structural frame of the material and it helps increase the water absorption capacity.
+The highlight of the research results is the use of agricultural waste materials to create super absorbent polymers with better properties.
+The research team further explained that normally, the process of synthesizing super absorbent polymers is to use monomers.
+Then, a polymerization reaction is performed to create super absorbent polymers with the condition of creating cross-links between the polymer chains.
+That is the synthesis of super absorbent polymers.
+However, when cellulose is added, it is attached to the polymer chains, creating a harder, stronger material structure and it helps increase the water absorption capacity.

-After receiving the results, the research team submitted an application to the Department of Intellectual Property (Ministry of Science and Technology) and is awaiting the appraisal results.
-The research project utilizes cellulose from pineapple leaves into a system to synthesize super-absorbent materials, opening up the possibility of application in life and re-use in agricultural production.
+After receiving the results, the research team submitted an application to the Intellectual Property Office (Ministry of Science and Technology) and is waiting for the appraisal results.
+The research project utilizes cellulose from pineapple leaves into a system to synthesize super absorbent materials, opening up the possibility of application in life and re-use in agricultural production.
 In agriculture, products with good water absorption properties can be put into pots of vegetables and ornamental flowers.
-Even if excess water is watered, the super-absorbent particles will retain and slowly "release" it for the plants to use.
+Even if you water with excess water, the super absorbent particles will retain and slowly "release" it for the plants to use.

 Because this is a new solution in applying cellulose from pineapple leaves to super absorbent materials, the research team has overcome many technical challenges.
 The product was born after 3 years of construction and improvement.
 Currently, the research team is also testing the ability to apply in absorbing salt water, opening up the possibility of application in drought and salinity areas.